x-vin/covidcures/docs/src/allopathic.md

    - **Vitamin C (anti-viral; anti-inflammatory)**: 3,000 mg/day started as far ahead of vaccination as possible and continued 3 weeks or indefinitely.

 ### Typical duration of treatment:
-Presumably 3-4 weeks for a detox regimen
+Presumably 3-4 weeks for a detox regimen.

 ### Outcome:
-The neutralization of the spike proteins in the Covid vaccines, and especially the mRNA and DNA vaccines
+The neutralization of the spike proteins in the Covid vaccines, and especially the mRNA and DNA vaccines.

 ### Significant side effects:
-None reported, at the recommended dosages
+None reported, at the recommended dosages.

 ### Recommended quantity for stocking:
 The nutrients and herbs mentioned in the protocol could be stocked and used regularly.